LUNCH & ABO MARKETPLACE

 The session will explore what these partnerships look like, and what creative and educational opportunities they have created; the impact on students’ music education and the wider community; the challenges associated with these models; costs and sources of funding; and how conference attendees can benefit from these models.

-Presented by Saffron Hall, the Orchestra of the Age of Enlightenment, and the City of Birmingham Symphony Orchestra, speakers include Crispin Woodhead, Chief Executive, Orchestra of the Age of Enlightenment; Anna Rimington, Director of Learning KS5 and OAE Link, Acland Burghley School; Angela Dixon, Chief Executive, Saffron Hall; Tom Spurgin, Creative Director – Learning & Engagement, CBSO ; David Green, Principal, Shireland CBSO Academy; and a school representative from Saffron Walden County High School.
+Presented by Saffron Hall, the Orchestra of the Age of Enlightenment, and the City of Birmingham Symphony Orchestra, speakers include Crispin Woodhead, Chief Executive, Orchestra of the Age of Enlightenment; Anna Rimington, Director of Learning KS5 and OAE Link, Acland Burghley School; Angela Dixon, Chief Executive, Saffron Hall; Tom Spurgin, Creative Director – Learning & Engagement, CBSO ; David Green, Principal, Shireland CBSO Academy; and a representative from Saffron Walden County High School.

 PIT STOP & ABO MARKETPLACE